 Dispensing permits have been issued by the New Jersey Department of Health (NJDOH) to two Alternative Treatment Centers (ATCs).

-The NJDOH has moved at a sluggish pace improving New Jersey’s clinical cannabis program.
+The NJDOH has moved at a sluggish pace in improving New Jersey’s medical cannabis program.

 “The availability of these new ATCs will provide residents in the northern and southern parts of the state better access to products they need to treat their conditions,” said Health Commissioner Judith Persichilli.